Northern Lakes Conference (Wisconsin)

 The Northern Lakes Conference is a high school athletic conference with its membership base in northern Wisconsin.
-It was founded in 1927 and all members belong to the Wisconsin Interscholastic Athletic Association.
+It was founded in 1926 and all members belong to the Wisconsin Interscholastic Athletic Association.

 History

-1927–1937
+1926–1937

-The Northern Lakes Conference was originally formed in 1927 as Land O'Lakes Conference by eleven schools in northern Wisconsin: Argonne, Crandon, Eagle River, Elcho, Goodman, Hiles, Laona, Suring, Three Lakes, Wabeno and White Lake.
+The Northern Lakes Conference was originally formed in 1926 as the Northeastern High School Athletic Conference, a basketball-only conference with ten members in northern Wisconsin: Argonne, Crandon, Eagle River, Elcho, Goodman, Hiles, Laona, Three Lakes, Wabeno and White Lake.
+Suring was added after the conference's first season of competition, and it was rechristened the Land O'Lakes Conference after the region of northern Wisconsin in which its members were located.
 Football was sponsored from the conference's inception, with five schools (Argonne, Crandon, Elcho, Goodman and Wabeno) forming the initial roster.
 Phelps joined the conference after the first season, and in 1929, Mountain entered the league as its thirteenth member.
 Minocqua became a member of the Land O' Lakes Conference in 1932, but membership stayed at thirteen schools due to Crandon's departure.
 That number was decreased to eleven the next year, as Mountain and Suring left to join the Marinette & Oconto Conference.
 Crandon reinstated full membership in the Land O'Lakes in 1934 to put the roster at twelve schools, and the conference subdivided into Northern and Southern Divisions: